jimmoffitt/developer_advocate.blog/ChoosingHistoricalAPI.md

 #### Steps for converting FAS requests to a HPT Job:

 + Integrate the Historical PowerTrack (HPT) API.
-    + HPT product documentation is available HERE.
+    + HPT product documentation is available [HERE](http://support.gnip.com/apis/historical_api2.0/).
-    + HPT API documentation is available HERE.
+    + HPT API documentation is available [HERE](http://support.gnip.com/apis/historical_api2.0/api_reference.html).
-    + Example client code in Python and Ruby are available HERE.
+    + Example client code is available [HERE](http://support.gnip.com/code/historical_powertrack.html).
-+ All FAS Operators are supported with HPT, so all rules should migrate over with revisions.
++ All FAS Operators are supported with HPT, so all rules should migrate over without revisions.
     + [Note any changes in matching behavior...]
 + If you have a use-pattern where you query a common time period with multiple queries, these queries should be combined into a single HPT Job.
-+ The HPT API is used to advance a JOB through its life cycle.
++ The HPT API is used to advance a Job through its life cycle.
     + When the Job is completed, a *Data URL* is generated taht provides an array of files to download.
     + A data file is created for each 10-minute period with a matching Tweet.
     + Tweets are written to these files in an atomic fashion, and are not placed in a JSON array.
 Tweets are delimited with new line characaters.